alezkv/alezkv.pro/src/content/blog/unfork-with-argocd.md

   - cloudflare-issuer.yaml
 ```

-In this setup you can add/replace resources to existed chart using `resources:`.
-This will work the same way as with multiple application sources by owerwriting "same" resources.
-But you can also utilyze whole transformation capabilityes of Kustomize, to more precise resource manipulation.
-This could be [replacement](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/replacements/) or [patches](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/) or [others](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/)
+In this setup, you can add or replace resources in an existing chart using resources:.
+This will work the same way as with multiple application sources, overwriting the 'same' resources.
+However, you can also utilize the full transformation capabilities of Kustomize for more precise resource manipulation.
+This could include [replacement](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/replacements/), [patches](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/), or [others methods](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/)

-Don't forget that as source for resources in kustomize could be remote Git repositoryes with theris own Kustomize or plain Kubernetes manifests.
+Don't forget that the source for resources in Kustomize could be remote Git repositories with their own Kustomize or plain Kubernetes manifests

-NOTE: such vast combinatoric options - is a bless and a curs of k8s/ArgoCD.
-You need to have a clear vision or you can stuck with all that complexity and spend time and effort on many avaliable options with small return.
+### What to pick

+Multiple sources in ArgoCD are great for merging separate configurations, best for complete resource overwrites.
+Umbrella charts, using Helm's dependencies, offer structured management of complex deployments, ideal for hierarchical configuration integration.
+Kustomize, with its detailed customization capabilities, excels in precise resource manipulation for nuanced adjustments.

+### Final Thoughts

+Kubernetes and ArgoCD offer tremendous flexibility and power for managing containerized applications, but this comes with the responsibility of having a well-defined strategy and vision.
+Without a clear direction, the complexity of these tools can become a hindrance rather than an advantage.
+Therefore, it's essential to strike a balance between leveraging the flexibility they provide and maintaining a clear and purposeful approach to application deployment and management